isabelrobleda/project1-game/README.md

 ## How to play

-- Move llama with arrow keys up and down to hit as many targets as possible
+- Move llama with arrow keys up and down to hit as many CSS logos as possible
 - You can see the amount of spitted targets on the counter on top
-- You can play until 10 targets are spitted
+- You can play until 5 targets are spitted
+- Play as many times as you want